TheFabulousFabi/pysc2_Project/README.md

 The script ignoeres lower ranked Replay's, so we secure that our artificially neural networks get's the best replay's to learn.

+# Progression

+# ToDo List

+* replay analysis
+  - extract data from a given state of a match
+* optimizing the downloadscript
+  - reset the console after execution
+  - print the links into a txt-file
+* expanding documentation
+  - add ToDo List
+  - add more information on the status of the downloadscript
+  - add more information on the replay analysis ("obs"-variable)
+  - add more information about what we already tried but didn't work (progression)